gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 where $$|u_{n\mathbf{k}}\rangle$$ is the periodic part of the Bloch wavefunction.

-The Chern number is a topological invariant — it is an integer, unchanged by smooth deformations of the Hamiltonian that do not close the gap.
+The Chern number is a topological invariant: it is an integer, unchanged by smooth deformations of the Hamiltonian that do not close the gap.